balenaltd/handbook/Architecture-Calls.md

 Suggestion: have additional marker to signify a source version that does not cause a new release (e.g. semver metadata) Downstream users expect more things from a version

-iT'S A presentation issue, we need to explicitly mention that a change-type is sub-patch / cosmetic
+It's a presentation issue, we need to explicitly mention that a change-type is sub-patch / cosmetic

 Versioning is also a matter of training our users wrt their expectations (even having links on top of changelog explaining our versioning)